 - Black: Black tea is made with wilted, sometimes crushed, and fully oxidized leaves.

 - Post-fermented: Post-fermented tea is green tea that’s been allowed to ferment.

 In addition to these true teas, infusions of other plants and herbs are often described as herbal tea.
 Herbal tea can contain fruit, leaves, and other parts of plants which are combined to create flavors such as rosehip, chamomile, and rooibos.
 Herbal teas can also be made by steeping pure herbs; mint tea is a popular herbal option, while kratom tea is a common preparation for pure kratom powder.

 History of Coffee

-Coffee, made by brewing roasted coffee beans sourced from the seeds of berries from the Coffea plant, most likely originated in Ethiopia.
-However, its true origin remains a mystery.
+Coffee is made by brewing roasted coffee beans sourced from the seeds of berries from the Coffea plant, most likely originated in Ethiopia.
+However, its exact origin remains a mystery.
 The Coffea plant and its energizing berries were said to be discovered by a goat farmer in Ethiopia, whose goats had eaten the berries.
 Word spread of these energizing berries, and coffee migrated across the Arabian Peninsula and later into Europe.